parmentelat/asynciojobs/README.md

     3   ☉ ☓   <Job `b2`> [[ -> 200.0]] requires={2}

+The individual lifecycle for a job instance is:

+idle → scheduled → running → done

+where the 'scheduled' state is for cases where a maximal number of simulataneous jobs has been reached, so the job essentially has all its requirements fulfilled but still waits for its turn.

-Here is a complete list of the symbols used, with their meaning
+With that in mind, here is a complete list of the symbols used, with their meaning:

 * `⚐` : idle (read: requirements are not fulfilled)
 * `⚑` : scheduled (read: waiting for a slot in the jobs window)